US Flag - fm USfamily.net

 Our Stories, Chapter 100

-The monthly articles, books, magazine articles, and slide shows linked hereunder relate bits or bytes of the ERA and Legacy Company activities, experiences, and products.
+Monthly articles, books, magazine articles, slide shows, and unpublished papers linked hereunder relate bits or bytes of the ERA and Legacy Company activities, experiences, and products.
 Our VIP Club Legacy Committee welcomes your stories which mention computer based systems developed by ERA, UNIVAC, ..., especially those with Twin Cities content.
 When you write it; we will format, insert links to related information, then post it in the Legacy Anthology chapter of most relevance.
 Thanks, LABenson - Editor.

 This human-computer interaction typist was captured from the internet, thanks to anonymous.